NVIDIA/aistore/docs/traffic_patterns.md

 In contrast with the Read and Write datapath, `list-objects` flow "engages" all targets in the cluster (and, effectively, all clustered disks).
 To optimize (memory and networking-wise) and speed-up the processing, AIS employs a number of (designed-in) caching and buffering techniques:

-1. Client sends an API request to any AIStore proxy/gateway to receive a new *page* of listed objects (a typical page size is 1000 - for a Cloud bucket, 10K - for an AIS bucket).
+1. Client sends an API request to any AIStore proxy/gateway to receive a new *page* of listed objects (a typical page size is 1000 - for a remote bucket, 10K - for an AIS bucket).
 2. The proxy then checks if the requested page can be served from:
    1. A *cache* - that may have been populated by the previous `list-objects` requests.
    2. A *buffer* - when targets send more `list-objects` entries than requested proxy *buffers* the entries and then uses those *buffers* to serve subsequent requests.